levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 - `'''this is a multi-line string'''`
 - `"""this is also a multi-line string"""`

-To support strings, we will need to make modifications at all 3 levels of our interpreter.
-We need to add support for parsing strings to the lexer, for representing strings in the AST in the parser, and finally executing operations on strings in the executor.
+To support strings, we will need to make modifications at all three levels of our interpreter: we need to add support for parsing strings to the lexer, for representing strings in the AST in the parser, and finally executing operations on strings in the executor.

 ### Lexer